oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ```

-Note that the output above is for an external IP of `123.456.789.999` This is of course not a real world IP address and your output will reflect the IP address of your controller
+Note that the output above is for an external IP of `123.456.789.999` This is of course not a real world IP address and your output will reflect the IP address of your controller.

   5. There is a shell script that will apply each of the ingress rules yaml files.
-Using a script is prefered as it is reproducible and minimises the chance of typo's, mistakes or forgetting to apply a file.
+Using a script here is prefered as it is reproducible and minimises the chance of typo's, mistakes or forgetting to apply a file. of course in a production system you'd probabaly be using an automated deployment tool insted of this script.
 In the OCI cloud shell type

   - `bash create-ingress-rules.sh`